German Wikipedia: Large-scale copyright infringement (2003–2005)

-In mid-November 2005, it was discovered that an anonymous user had entered hundreds of articles from older encyclopedias that had been published in the 1970s and 1980s in East Germany.
+In mid-November 2005, it was discovered that an anonymous user had entered hundreds of articles from older encyclopedias that had been published from the 1960s to the 1980s in East Germany.
 The articles were mainly on topics in philosophy and related areas.
 The user had started in December 2003.

 A press release was issued and numerous editors started to remove the copyright protected materials.
 This was made difficult by the fact that the old encyclopedias were not online and not easily available from many West German libraries, and that the user had used numerous different IP addresses.
 The Directmedia DVD had to be updated.

 Bertrand Meyer article hoax

 On 28 December 2005, the article about computer scientist Bertrand Meyer (creator of the Eiffel programming language) was edited by an anonymous user, falsely reporting that Meyer had died four days earlier.
 The hoax was reported five days later by the Heise News Ticker and the article was immediately corrected.
 Major news media in Germany and Switzerland picked up on the story.
 Meyer himself went on to publish a positive evaluation of Wikipedia, concluding, "The system succumbed to one of its potential flaws, and quickly healed itself.
 This doesn't affect the big picture.
 Just like those about me, rumors about Wikipedia's downfall have been grossly exaggerated."